Urinary tract infections (UTIs) refer to an infection of any part of the urinary system from kidney to the urethra.

 The choice of antibiotic, route of administration and duration of therapy is dependent on multiple factors.
 These may include sex, severity, sensitivities, infecting organism and response to treatment.
 Some example regimes are shown below.

-Acute uncomplicated cystitis can generally be managed with antibiotics such as trimethoprim or nitrofurantoin.
+Acute uncomplicated UTIs can generally be managed with antibiotics such as trimethoprim or nitrofurantoin.
 The former should be avoided in pregnancy and the latter in renal impairment.
 A typical course of trimethoprim may be 200 mg BD for 3 days in women or 7-14 days in men.
 Nitrofurantoin is given at a dose of 50 mg QDS or 100 mg MR BD for 3 days in women or 7-14 days in men.

 Acute uncomplicated pyelonephritis that does not require admission to hospital can be treated with a course of an oral fluoroquinolone such as 500 mg of ciprofloxacin 12-hourly for 14 days.

 Acute complicated cystitis may be treated with an oral course of a fluoroquinolone.
-In the presence of more severe disease (e.g. urosepsis) or patients unable to tolerate oral therapy, broad-spectrum parenteral antibiotics can be used.
+In the presence of more severe disease (e.g. urosepsis) or patients unable to tolerate oral therapy, broad-spectrum IV antibiotics can be used.

 Intravenous co-amoxiclav (e.g. 1.2 g 8-hourly, adjusted based on renal function) or ceftriaxone may be used for patients with urosepsis or acute severe pyelonephritis.

 A urinary catheter or other indwelling catheter (e.g. suprapubic) is a major risk factor for the development of a UTI.